cynngah/pick-a-champ/README.md

 # pick-a-champ
 Something to help you pick a champion for a ranked match

-- User provides list of champions they are comfortable playing
+- User provides list of champions they are comfortable playing (you do or you don't-- if you don't then just provides a list of champions)
 - User also provides list of champions on enemy team
 - User also provides list of banned champions